shawndacosta/G20-AI-PROJECT/README.md

 One important insight from our experiments is that prediction accuracy varies depending on house price range.

-### ✅Good accuracy on affordable and mid-range houses
+### ✅ Good accuracy on affordable and mid-range houses
 - These houses are *much more common* in the dataset
 - The model has thousands of similar examples to learn from
 - Their features (size, location, bedrooms, etc.) follow *more stable patterns*
 - Prices vary within a smaller range, making errors less significant

 ### ⚠ Lower precision for luxury or unique properties
 - Luxury properties represent *less than 1% of the dataset*
 - They are extremely diverse (unique architecture, huge land, premium locations)
 - Prices fluctuate widely even within the same city